 All records must be properly and securely stored.
 The learner must also sign and date the recording forms as a sign of declaration and authentication.
-Completed recording forms will need to be made available for review and sampling as part of external quality assurance activities.
+Completed recording forms will to be made available for review and sampling as part of external quality assurance activities.

-Recording forms have been provided for the assessor to provide feedback and allocate a provisional grade.
+Recording forms will be provided for the external assessor to provide feedback and allocate a provisional grade.
 Notification of this provisional grade must be given to the learner within one week of completion of the assessment, with guidance given on the provisional nature of the grade.
-Provisional results will be subject to both internal and external quality assurance.
+Provisional results will be subject to quality assurance.
 Results will be submitted to City & Guilds and the final assessment grade aggregated with the other assessment methods to award an overall qualification grade, which will be issued by City & Guilds.